awong0811/cartesian-manipulator/README.md

 ## How It Works

-### AGILENT54624A Wrapper
-This non-executable file in the src folder houses all of the I/O functions required to interface with the Agilent 54624A oscilloscope in the lab.
-Both the test.py and gui.py executable files use these functions to establish a connection, send commands, set oscilloscope settings, read responses, and decode responses.
-The docstrings in the file explain in greater detail how each function works.

 ### test_oscilloscope.py
 This executable file creates a simple GUI in the terminal so the programmer can test the oscilloscope wrapper.